 During the conference, students will share key findings and recommendations from research that they conducted on global food security issues with international experts and their peers in roundtable discussions.
 Each discussion group of seven to nine students is led by three distinguished global leaders in science, industry, and policy.
 Student papers are subsequently published on the World Food Prize Foundation website.

 Interact with Global leaders

-At the Global Youth Institute, student delegates present papers they have researched and written on a critical aspect of food security, and discuss their findings with international experts and their peers in round table discussions.
-Each discussion group of seven to nine students is led by three distinguished global leaders in science, industry and policy.
+At the Global Youth Institute, student delegates present papers they have researched and written on a critical aspect of food security, and discuss their findings with international experts and their peers in roundtable discussions.
+Each discussion group of seven to nine students is led by three distinguished global leaders in science, industry, and policy.
 Student papers are subsequently published in the Global Youth Institute Proceedings and are available online.

 Connect with Student Leaders from Around the World

-Attend the Symposium and Award Ceremony
+Attend the Borlaug Dialogue and Award Ceremony

 Throughout the Global Youth Institute, student and teacher delegates have access to the Borlaug Dialogue, an international symposium on global food security issues, which brings together international experts and policy leaders from around the world.
 This year’s theme, “Feeding a Fragile World,” focuses on overcoming pervasive shocks to the global food system.
 The triple threat of COVID, Conflict, and Climate demands addressing the multiple challenges the global food system faces now and in the future.
 The event will address scalable solutions for adaptation and mitigation to limit planetary warming below 1.5° C and achieve the Sustainable Development Goals.